elkcityhazard/andrew-mccall-hugo/andrew-mccall/content/blog/2022/10/how-to-create-a-website-for-my-online-business.md

 ### How to start online business without money?

 There are several services that allow you to host a website with no upfront costs.
 That being said, your domain name won't be very good and the quality of the hosting will be poor.
 [NeoCities.org](https://neocities.org/ "Get A Free Website With NeoCities.org") is a place you can start with a free website.
 Also, you can use [Carrd.co](https://carrd.co "Business Landing Page Builder") to create beautiful landing pages for free.

+## Online Business Website Checklist

+- Web design is complete
+- Content is written
+- Navigation includes about, contact, service pages, blog, and primary google business category
+- Clear call to actions are written and placement is decided